Veditha04/CS6366_Anamoly_Detection/README.md

 | **Defective** | Missing details → blurred out defect | ~0.030–0.045         | **Anomaly detected** |

 The autoencoder learns only normal patterns.
 When a defect (scratch, contamination, crack, hole, misprint, etc.) appears, the model cannot reconstruct it.

-The missing or smoothed region produces high pixel-wise error.
+The missing or smoothed region produces a high pixel-wise reconstruction error, which becomes the anomaly score.

-**Final Output of the System**
+### Final Output of the System

-Trained baseline & multiscale models
+- Trained Baseline and MultiScale Autoencoders
-Reconstruction visualizations
+- Reconstruction visualizations
-Pixel-level error heatmaps
+- Pixel-level error heatmaps for defect localization
+- Performance comparison across categories (AUROC, pixel error)

-This shows that the MultiScale Autoencoder consistently outperforms the Baseline Autoencoder on all selected MVTec categories.
+Overall, the MultiScale Autoencoder consistently outperforms the Baseline Autoencoder across all selected MVTec categories.

----

 ## Training & Evaluation